-Making a Sally Lunn Bread Recipe
+How to Make Sally Lunn Bread Recipe

 Later Sally Lunn arrived in Bath England in the late sixteen hundreds as a French refugee.
 She took another job at what is now called the Sally Lunn House.
-Here she developed the rich round brioche, Sally Lunn bread recipe.
+Here she developed the recipe for rich round brioche and she taught herself how to make the Sally Lunn bread recipe.
 Some thought that she might have developed this rich egg bread off the French solilemme bread from Eastern France; the dough and serving method are much alike.
-Today there are versions of the Sally Lunn bread recipe all over the world.
+Today all over the world people have taught themselves how to make the Sally Lunn Bread recipe in many different versions.

 The original Sally Lunn bread recipe (or “receipt” back then) is yeast bread.
 Some call it bread and some call it cake; it is baked in a cake pan, loaf pan, muffin pan or many other pans.
 The recipes floating around today by this name vary greatly; most are a yeast recipe but many are also made with other leavenings like baking powder and are more like a quick bread.